 The Annapurna Base Camp trek is one of the most popular treks in Nepal.
 It is alternatively known as the Annapurna Sanctuary Trek.
-Every year over 60,000 trekkers make this trip.
-With regard to the stunning view of the mountains, beautiful landscapes, rhododendron forests blooming in spring and Gurung villages, it is one of the nicest treks in Nepal and one of the most popular among trekkers.
-The trek to Annapurna Base Camp starts after about three hours of scenic drive from Pokhara.
-The last part of the drive from Birethanti where the Annapurna Conservation Area Check Post is located is on the off road drive.
-The lowland trail leads along the Modi River through nice villages and rice fields.
-This trek can be a little bit challenging for beginners in connection with stone stairs going up and down but you will find it worth doing once beautiful sceneries are around you.
+Every year, over 60,000 trekkers make this trip.
+Concerning the stunning view of the mountains, beautiful landscapes, rhododendron forests blooming in spring, and Gurung villages, this is one of the nicest treks in Nepal and one of the most popular among trekkers.
+The trek to Annapurna Base Camp starts after about three hours of scenic driving from Pokhara.
+The last part of the drive from Birethanti is an off-road section where the Annapurna Conservation Area Check Post is located.
+The lowland trail leads along the Modi River through lovely villages and rice fields.
+This trek can be a little bit challenging for beginners due to the stone stairs going up and down, but you will find it worth doing once the beautiful scenery is around you.
 Once you are in the Annapurna Base Camp, you can have the closest view of Mt.
-Annapurna I (8091 m), Bharaha Chuli (7647 m), South Annapurna (7219 m), Machhapuchhre (6997 m) and Singha Chuli (6501 m).
-Apart from this, a beautiful sunrise and a panoramic view of the mountain range from Poon Hill including Mt.
-Dhaulagiri (8172 m) make this trek even more attractive.In short to describe about Annapurna Base Camp trek - it is the one and only trek of Nepal that takes you so close to Himalaya so if you dream to see the Himalaya so close then you may not miss to plan the trek to Annapurna Base Camp.
+Annapurna I (8091 m), Bharaha Chuli (7647 m), South Annapurna (7219 m), Machhapuchhre (6997 m), and Singha Chuli (6501 m).
+Apart from the camp, a beautiful sunrise and a panoramic view of the mountain range from Poon Hill, including Mt.
+Dhaulagiri (8172 m), make this trek even more attractive.
+In short, to describe the Annapurna Base Camp trek, it is the only trek of Nepal that takes you so close to the Himalayas, so if you dream of seeing the Himalayas so close, then you may not miss planning the trek to Annapurna Base Camp.

 Trekking trail to Annapurna Base Camp

-There are few steep ascending and descending trekking trails on the way to Annapurna Base Camp and back so physically you really need to be in good condition.
-The trails are very well visible during the entire trip but you have to know that some parts of the trail you have to trek are under an avalanche area too.
-Specially onward trails from Hinku cave to Machhapuchhre Base Camp are under the avalanche area.Some part of the trekking trail from Deurali to Machhapuchhre Base Camp are different during the autumn season trekking and spring season trekking .
-In the autumn season there isn't big possibility of avalanche in the trail to Annapurna Base Camp so you can just take the south side trekking trail from Deurali to reach Machhapuchhre Base Camp but if you are trekking during the spring time then you have to take the north side trekking trail crossing the river from Deurali to reach Machhapuchhre Base Camp from Deurali.
-The walking trail to Annapurna Base Camp from Machhapuchhre Base Camp is gradual and does not have any part that you have to go through an avalanche area.
-Over 80% part of the trekking trail you have to walk are though stone stairs and many people who do not have enough time to prepare for the hike could get blisters on foot too.
-If you are planning this trek in early autumn then you may expect some parts of the trail are slippery.
+There are a few steep ascents and descents on the way to Annapurna Base Camp and back, so you really need to be in good physical condition.
+The trails are visible throughout the trip, but some sections are in an avalanche area.
+In particular, the onward trails from Hinku Cave to Machhapuchhre Base Camp are located in an avalanche-prone area.
+Some parts of the trekking trail from Deurali to Machhapuchhre Base Camp are different during the autumn and spring trekking seasons.
+In the autumn season, there isn't a strong possibility of an avalanche on the trail to Annapurna Base Camp, so you can take the south side trekking trail from Deurali to reach Machhapuchhre Base Camp.
+However, if you are trekking during the springtime, you must take the north side trekking trail, which crosses the river from Deurali to reach Machhapuchhre Base Camp.
+The walking trail to Annapurna Base Camp from Machhapuchhre Base Camp is gradual and does not have any part that requires you to go through an avalanche area.
+Over 80% of the trekking trail consists of stone stairs, and many people who do not have enough time to prepare for the hike may also get blisters on their feet.
+If you are planning this trek in early autumn, then you may expect some parts of the trail to be slippery.

 Accommodation and Meals in Annapurna Base Camp Trek